What the hell is BitBums?

 - Avatars, titles and other cosmetic items will also be NFT tokens, making them entirely unique collectible items.

-When can I withdraw or deposit items, or use other Rue Network features?
+When can I withdraw or deposit items?

 During the game’s Alpha there will be no withdrawal of assets.
 Later in the Alpha, we may allow the depositing of some cryptocurrency assets for testing purposes.
 These testing opportunities will be limited to Alpha users who are also “Donators” or “VIPs”.